 “If you receive a notice telling you that phone calls you’ve been part of have been wiretapped, that notice won’t necessarily tell you anything about what happened on those calls…or even what the supposed crime was that the police were trying to investigate.
 You CAN file a motion with the judge who granted the wiretapping order, asking to inspect whatever portions of the original application, the order, and the intercepted communications the judge sees fit to allow.
 But there’s no guarantee the judge will honor your request.”

-However, if you are charged with a crime after being identified by a wiretap, the prosecution is required to give you a copy of all recorded communications from which evidence against you was derived, along with the original application and order.37 In most cases, you have the right to receive these materials not less than ten (10) days before the trial or proceeding in which wiretap evidence will be used.38
+However, suppose you are charged with a crime after being identified by a wiretap.
+In that case, the prosecution is required to give you a copy of all recorded communications from which evidence against you was derived, along with the original application and order.37 In most cases, you have the right to receive these materials not less than ten (10) days before the trial or proceeding in which wiretap evidence will be used.38

 2.3.
 Motions to suppress illegal wiretap evidence